 #7 Bloubergstrand: Big Bay & Little Bay

-Boasting one of the most beautiful views of the majestic Table Mountain in the entire city, Bloubergstrand is undoubtedly one of the top beaches in Cape Town.
+Boasting one of the most magnificent views of the majestic Table Mountain in the entire city, Bloubergstrand is one of the most beautiful beaches in Cape Town.
 Located approximately 20 minutes from the city centre along the Cape West coast, the beloved Bloubergstrand is a scenic treasure trove perfect for a fun-filled beach day with the whole family.
-Besides stunning views of Table Mountain, the glorious ocean, Robben Island and the city of Cape Town.
-Bloubergstrand is home to a beautiful long white sandy beach, a vibrant boardwalk and a lively beachfront lined with cool bars, restaurants, laid-back hangouts and sundowner spots.
+Besides stunning views of Table Mountain, the glorious ocean and Robben Island, Bloubergstrand is home to a beautiful long white sandy beach, a vibrant boardwalk and a lively beachfront lined with cool bars, restaurants, laid-back hangouts and sundowner spots.

-In addition to being one of Cape Town’s most beautiful beaches, Bloubergstrand is also one of the coolest surfing spots in the city.
-However, being the renowned windy wavemaker of the Cape west coast, means Bloubergstrand is not only a top Cape Town surfing hotspot.
-But the ultimate global kitesurfing destination too.
-Establishing itself as one of best kitesurfing beaches in the world.
-Bloubergstrand is therefore known to attract quite the local and international kitesurfing and surfing crowd.
-And sitting on the Bloubergstrand beachfront and seeing the sky light up with a vibrant array of colours as avid kitesurfers take to the water to show off all their cool skills, is quite a spectacular sight.
+Bloubergstrand is also one of the coolest surfing spots in the city.
+However, being the renowned windy wavemaker of the Cape west coast, means Bloubergstrand is not only a top Cape Town surfing hotspot, but the ultimate global kitesurfing destination too.
+Establishing itself as one of best kitesurfing beaches in the world, Bloubergstrand is known to attract quite the local and international kitesurfing and surfing crowd.
+Sitting on the Bloubergstrand beachfront and seeing the sky light up with a vibrant array of colours as avid kitesurfers take to the water to show off all their cool skills, is quite a spectacular sight.

 - Where to find it: Marine Drive, Bloubergstrand, Cape Town

 - Big Bay: Eden on the Bay, Otto du Plessis Drive, Bloubergstrand, Cape Town